inet-framework/inet-showcases/visualizer/packetdrop/doc/index.rst

 .. figure:: unroutablenetwork.png
    :align: center

-It contains two ``StandardHosts``, connected with an ethernet cable.
+It contains two :ned:`StandardHost`'s, connected with an ethernet cable.
 The ethernet cable is configured in the NED file to be disabled.
 Additionally, ``host1`` is configured to ping ``host2``.